Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Maximum-Cardinality Matching

 \begin{rrule}[\cite{KS81}] Let~$v \in V$.
 If~$\deg(v) = 0$, then delete~$v$.
 If~$\deg(v) = 1$, then delete~$v$ and its neighbor, and decrease the solution size~$\solSize$ by one. \end{rrule}

 \begin{rrule}[\cite{KS81}] Let~$v$ be a vertex of degree two and let~$u,w$ be its neighbors.
 Then remove~$v$, merge~$u$ and~$w$, and decrease the solution size~$\solSize$ by one. \end{rrule}

-In each application of the two data reduction rules the considered vertex~$v$ is matched.
-Hence we have $|\match(G)| = |\match(G')|+1$, where~$G'$ is the instance resulting from one application of either \cref{rule:deg-zero-one-vertices} or~\ref{rule:deg-two-vertices}: When applying \cref{rule:deg-zero-one-vertices}, then $v$~is matched to its only neighbor~$u$.
+If the degree of the considered vertex~$v$ is zero, then the maximum matching size remains unchanged.
+Otherwise, we have $|\match(G)| = |\match(G')|+1$, where~$G'$ is the instance resulting from one application of either \cref{rule:deg-zero-one-vertices} or~\ref{rule:deg-two-vertices}: When applying \cref{rule:deg-zero-one-vertices}, then $v$~is matched to its only neighbor~$u$.
 For \cref{rule:deg-two-vertices} the situation is not so clear as~$v$ is matched to~$u$ or to~$w$ depending on how the maximum-cardinality matching in the rest of the graph looks like.
 Thus, one can only fix the matching edge with endpoint~$v$ (in the original graph) in a simple postprocessing step.

-Both of the above data reduction rules can be exhaustively applied in linear time.
+Each of the above data reduction rules can be exhaustively applied in linear time.
 While for \cref{rule:deg-zero-one-vertices} this is easy to see, for \cref{rule:deg-two-vertices} the algorithm needs further ideas~\cite{BK09a}.
+However, to exhaustively apply both data reductions rules together only algorithms with superlinear running times are known \cite{BK20}.

 Using the above data reduction rules, one can show a kernel with respect to the parameter \paramEnv{feedback edge number}, that is, the size of a minimum feedback edge set.
-We refer to \cref{sec:eval-kernel} for a practical evaluation of theoretical upper bound on the kernel size.
+We refer to \cref{sec:eval-kernel} for a practical evaluation of a theoretical upper bound on the kernel size.